-- A phlGFBP-1 concentration of 10 μg/l or more in the collected specimen, which indicates the presence of significant tissue damage. - The patient is at a high risk of PTB and should be evaluated for treatment aiming at delaying the delivery or preparing the baby for delivery. - Early identification of patients at real risk of preterm birth allows timely interventions.
+- A phlGFBP-1 concentration of 10 μg/l or more in the collected specimen, which indicates the presence of significant tissue damage. - The patient is at a high risk of PTD and should be evaluated for treatment aiming at delaying the delivery or preparing the baby for delivery. - Early identification of patients at real risk of preterm delivery allows timely interventions.

-That way, patients with false labor pains can be kept for observation or discharged while patients with true labor contractions can be transferred to the ward as rapidly as possible.
+That way, patients with false labor pains can be kept in a triage area for observation or discharged while patients with true preterm labor contractions can be referred on to the next staging area as rapidly as possible.
 This saves time and valuable resources for both the birth-giver and the hospital.